A Survey on Efficient Vision-Language-Action Models: Vision-Language-Action Models

 These profound inefficiencies collectively culminate in a critical deployment bottleneck for applications, particularly in resource-constrained settings such as autonomous vehicles and affordable consumer robotics.
-Specifically, high inference latency, excessive energy consumption, and prohibitive development cost obstruct widespread deployment and the attainment of real-time performance for responsive robotic control.
 Therefore, the pursuit of efficiency is not merely an optional optimization but a fundamental prerequisite for unlocking the transformative potential of VLAs across the broader robotics landscape.
 Addressing this imperative, the field of \textbf{Efficient VLAs} has emerged.
 As illustrated in~\cref{fig:timelineofvlafoundationmodelsandefficientvlas}, the developmental trajectories of foundational VLAs and efficient VLAs are progressing in parallel.
 Notably, the timeline reveals a distinct acceleration in the emergence of efficient VLAs, particularly from late 2024 onwards.
 This proliferation underscores a rapidly intensifying research focus on resource-efficient models, likely driven by the demands of real-world robotic deployment.